Skip Internal Navigation

 Activities and Career Development

-A range of programs are offered to support trainees in their academic and professional development and to complement the mentored experience that trainees have at the bench, the bedside, or both.
-Please read below to discover the activities and resources provided by the NICHD Division of Intramural Research (DIR) Office of Education:
+A range of programs is offered to support trainees in their academic and professional development and to complement the mentored experience that trainees have at the bench, the bedside, or both.

 Annual Meeting of Postdoctoral, Clinical, and Visiting Fellows and Graduate Students